OlliNie/Downshift-Screenreader-Issue/README.md

 ## EXPECTED BEHAVIOR

-Screen reader is able to read contents of a dropdown menu regardless of if it was opened using a down arrow key event or a onClick event of the toggleButton
+Screen reader support across all browsers to read contents of a dropdown menu regardless of if it was opened using a down arrow key event or a onClick event of the toggleButton

-## HOW TO REPEAT THIS ISSUE
+## HOW TO REPEAT THIS ISSUE?

 1. Clone this Create React App
 2. NPM run start